 Stealth Cricket Helmet

-It is important to remember that wearing a head protector doesn’t prevent injuries, but they massively reduce the severity.
-Helmet regulations are changing all the time to maximise safety to cricketers in both domestic and professional settings.
-Keeping up to date with these changes maximises your chances of staying as safe as possible whilst playing cricket.
+It is important to remember that wearing a head protector doesn’t necessarily prevent injuries, but they massively reduce the severity of those.
+Helmet regulations are changing all the time in order to maximise safety to cricketers in both domestic and professional settings.
+Always keeping up to date with these new regulations and their changes increases your chances of staying as safe as possible whilst playing cricket.